xgrommx/rx-book/content/getting_started_with_rxjs/creating_and_querying_observable_sequences/querying_observable_sequences.md

 ## Combining different sequences ##

 In this section, we will examine some of the operators that combine various observable sequences into a single observable sequence.
-Notice that data are not transformed when we combine sequences.
+Notice that data is not transformed when we combine sequences.
 In the following sample, we use the Concat operator to combine two sequences into a single sequence and subscribe to it.
 For illustration purpose, we will use the very simple `range(x, y)` operator to create a sequence of integers that starts with x and produces y sequential numbers afterwards.

 ```js